SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 Cheers, the daru family has two new additions, namely [daru-io](https://github.com/athityakumar/daru-io) and [daru-view](https://github.com/Shekharrajak/daru-view).
-Ruby is a language which is extensively used in Web Developement with multiple frameworks such as Rails, Sinatra, Nanoc, Jekyll, etc. With such a background, it only makes sense for daru to have daru-io and daru-view as seperate plugins.
+Ruby is a language which is extensively used in Web Development with multiple frameworks such as Rails, Sinatra, Nanoc, Jekyll, etc. With such a background, it only makes sense for daru to have daru-io and daru-view as separate plugins.
 The daru family is now quite easy to be used in Ruby web frameworks.

 ##